AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 At the controller dashboard, a !New alert icon appears when a new software becomes available, click the !New icon to upgrade.
 Select "UPGRADE TO THE LATEST" to upgrade.

-Alternatively, go to Settings -> Upgrade -> UPGRADE TO THE LATEST
+Alternatively, go to Settings -> Controller -> Upgrade -> UPGRADE TO THE LATEST

 Inline and hitless software upgrade
 -----------------------------------